Macrotermes natalensis

 Macrotermes natalensis is a fungus-growing termite species of South Africa that belongs to the genus Macrotermes.
 This species is associated with the Termitomyces fungal genus.
 M. natalensis has domesticated Termitomyces to produce food for the colony.
 Both termite species- fungal genus- are obligate and mutually beneficial where termite relies on the fungus to break down for plant materiel and nutrient resource.
 In contrast, the fungal species obtain plant material and optimal conditions for growth.

-M. natalensis has become a well-studied fungus-growing termite species, and its genomic sequence reads generate 1.3 gigabytes of data, making it the largest termite genome to date.
+M. natalensis has become a well-studied fungus-growing termite species, and its 1.3 gigabase pair genome was one of the largest sequenced insect genomes as of 2014.

 Colony caste system

 All the fungus-growing termite colonies are similar caste systems.
 Each caste plays a different role in the colony, but it is not yet known how caste selection occurs.
 The primary reproductive caste or royal pair is made up of a king and a queen.
 The winged alates make up the secondary reproductive caste.
 Sterile castes do not possess any reproductive capacity and include workers and soldiers, both major and minor.